Isaac-Smith-369/jeopardy-api/README.md

 # Quizriot API

-Quizriot API is a Python-based API built with FastAPI, designed to provide trivia questions in the format of the Jeopardy Jeopardy!
+Quizriot API is a Python-based API built with FastAPI, designed to provide trivia questions in the format of the Jeopardy!
 TV show.

 ## Features